waqar-ahmed51/Waqar-Ahmed-Web-Portfolio/README.md

 # Waqar-Ahmed-Web-Portfolio

 Welcome to my GitHub repository for my web portfolio!
-This repository contains the code and assets for my personal website, where I showcase my skills, projects, and achievements as a web developer.
+This repository contains the code and assets for my personal website, showcasing my skills, projects, and achievements as a software engineer.

 ## Overview

-As a passionate web developer, I believe that a well-designed portfolio is crucial to showcasing my abilities and attracting potential clients or employers.
-This repository serves as the central hub for my web portfolio, allowing me to easily manage and update my website as I continue to grow and evolve in my career.
+As a passionate software engineer, I believe that a well-designed portfolio is crucial to showcasing my abilities and attracting potential clients or employers.
+This repository serves as the central hub for my web portfolio, made with Vite, allowing me to easily manage and update my website as I continue to grow and evolve in my career.

 ## Key Features